Bylaws of

 6.1 Forming an Ad Hoc Committee

-Hoc Committee may be formed at any time by a majority vote of the Board.
-At
+Committee may be formed at any time by a majority vote of the Board.
+At least

-least three members must agree to participate on a committee and submit a
+three members must agree to participate on a committee and submit a simple

-simple charter which describes the purpose of the committee, timeline and
+charter which describes the purpose of the committee, timeline and budget.

-Board shall meet monthly at a time and place designated by the President.
-All
+meet monthly at a time and place designated by the President.
+All meetings are

-meetings are open to the membership.
-Every third month will be an ENA
+open to the membership.
+Every third month will be an ENA membership meeting,

-membership meeting, but issues and interest should dictate the actual number
+but issues and interest should dictate the actual number held.
+These meetings

-called by the President or by two or more Directors on 24 hours notice to each
+Board may be called by the President or by two or more Directors on 24 hours

 7.2 Quorum